 Making really good sushi is hard; making delicious poke at home is super easy.

 Poke is all about that fish + a little sauce

 What you do beyond that is all up to you, and it’s all good.

-Poke, pronounced “Poh-keh,” originates in Hawaii and is a raw fish salad.
+Poke, pronounced “Poh-keh,” (rhymes with "okay") originates in Hawaii and is a raw fish salad.
 Super-fresh sushi-grade fish is carefully diced into bite-sized cubes and combined with a very simple sauce of tamari soy sauce and sesame oil.
 In my opinion (and I think you will agree), it’s the best way to enjoy the freshest and highest quality ahi tuna.